MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *Basic Scientific Research.* (GTN)—Experimental or theoretical work undertaken principally to acquire new knowledge of the fundamental principles of phenomena or observable facts, not primarily directed towards a specific practical aim or objective.

 *Bias.* (accelerometer) (Cat 7)—The average over a specified time of accelerometer output measured at specified operating conditions, that has no correlation with input acceleration or rotation.
-“Bias” is expressed in g or in meters per second2 (g or m/s2) (IEEE Std 528-2001) (Micro g equals 1×10−6 g).
+“Bias” is expressed in g or in meters per second 2 (g or m/s 2) (IEEE Std 528-2001) (Micro g equals 1×10−6 g).

 “Bias”. (gyro) (Cat 7) The average over a specified time of gyro output measured at specified operating conditions that has no correlation with input rotation or acceleration.
 “Bias” is typically expressed in degrees per hour (deg/hr).
 (IEEE Std 528-2001).